Objective of Hedging

 We personalize your level of hedge based on the risk profile derived from the questions you answer when you sign up for Titan.
 The more conservative you are, the greater the hedge.

 By providing this hedge, we aim to mitigate material drawdowns in your portfolio which can be especially harmful to long-term compounded equity returns.

 Mapping of Risk Profile to Hedge

-Aggressive = 5% of portfolio value is hedge
+- Aggressive: 5% of portfolio value is hedged

 There are many different types of hedges available in the market.
 At Titan, we use an inverse S&P 500 ETF as your hedging vehicle.
 It increases in value specifically when the S&P 500, a market proxy, declines.
 It acts as a hedge by reducing your portfolio's overall exposure ("beta") to the market.

 Risk profiles may be updated once a quarter.
 Hedges are based on the risk profiles that are in place as of 4:00pm Eastern Standard Time the final day of the month prior to portfolio rebalancing (January 31, April 30, July 31, October 31).
 New Titan clients who become clients after these times will be hedged according to their risk profile at the time of account opening.